 7 – You Can Use Prune Juice

-Just by eating fresh natural prunes or drinking concentrated prune juice your bowel movement regularity can be restored for good.
+Just by eating fresh natural prunes or drinking concentrated prune juice your bowel movement regularity can be restored.
 Do not drink too much at once, for it might make you spend too much time in the bathroom than you want to.

 It is never wise to drink prune juice while on the road, for you might get the call of nature faster than you know it.
 This is one natural remedy for constipation you want to use while at home and close to a bathroom facility.